Notable Crime cases

 R v B Inner London Crown Court

+Inner London Crown Court.
 Secured acquittal for client charged with s.20 GBH, joint enterprise.
-The defendant was working as security at a night club where he was caught on CCTV, allegedly participating in a brutal attack against a customer, the victim.
-The victim incurred life changing injuries as a result.
+The client was working as security at a night club where he was caught on CCTV, allegedly participating in a brutal attack against a customer who incurred life changing injuries as a result.
 Anisha advanced self-defence and a denial of any involvement in the joint-enterprise whether as a principal or accessory.

 R v B Aylesbury Crown Court

 Secured acquittal for client charged with assault against an emergency worker by successfully advancing the defence that the client lacked the requisite mens rea, acting on reflex to regain his balance after the complainant officer pushed him.

 R v M Isleworth Crown Court